 I'm currently working as a Lecturer in the Queen's University Management School in Belfast, Northern Ireland.
 I am working mostly in the fields of applied micro and econometrics, I invent models, quantify their predictions and test their consistency with the data.

-Research supervision: I can help you with many things besides theoretical econometrics, but my specialty is in applied micro theory.
+Research supervision: I am eager to supervise PhD students in many topics (from international trade to social choice to corruption to mechanism design), but my specialty is in applied micro theory.
 If you have a research idea, write me, I try to reply all emails I get.

 Current Research (more)

 With Mikhail Galashin.
-Full text, currently under revision.
+Full text, R&R in BE Journal of Theoretical Economics.